FelixSoderstrom/Ducky/README.md

 ### Development Status
 This is the development branch.
 Working features are merged to main after testing.
+To get a sneak peek of what coming around the corner, check out my [Miro Board](https://miro.com/app/board/uXjVIBdU1Lc=/)

 ### Philosophy
 Ducky doesn't write code for you - it teaches you to write better code.
 The goal is to maintain developer agency while providing expert-level guidance on code quality and patterns.